-DSI Grant Program (Revised)
+DSI Grant Program (Currently on Hold)

 To fund dance initiatives that speak to our current Strategic Plan and will ultimately enhance the

 lives of those living in underserved geographical areas of Saskatchewan.

 DSI members in good standing (must have a current membership).

 Who Can Apply?

 Any DSI member whose proposed initiative meets our requirements.
 This can include individuals, groups and/or ad-hoc collectives.
 All DSI members are welcome to apply regardless of varying ability, age, culture, ethnicity, gender identity, or race.

 Who Can Not Apply?